ripienaar/free-for-dev/README.md

    * [Visual Studio Code](https://code.visualstudio.com/) - Code editor redefined and optimized for building and debugging modern web and cloud applications.
 Developed by Microsoft for Windows, macOS and Linux.
    * [VSCodium](https://vscodium.com/) - Community-driven, without telemetry/tracking, and freely-licensed binary distribution of Microsoft’s editor VSCode
    * [Eclipse Che](https://www.eclipse.org/che/) - Web based and Kubernetes-Native IDE for Developer Teams with multi-language support.
 Open Source and community driven.
 An hosted version is available at [che.openshift.io](https://che.openshift.io/)
+   * [GNU Emacs](https://www.gnu.org/software/emacs/) — An extensible, customisable, text editor.
+Many packages are available that implements IDE-like functionality for a large number of languages.

 ## Analytics, Events and Statistics